Qixi-art/temporal-subgraph-classification/README.md

 I use definitions of temporal networks and temporal network motifs as defined in *[Paranjape, A., Benson, A.R., Leskovec, J.: Motifs in Temporal Networks. arXiv:1612.09259]*.
 Due to space constraints, here are examples on static and temporal motifs in the following figure, and refer interested readers to the paper for further detail.
 ![Motif comparison](https://github.com/ZafirStojanovski/temporal-subgraph-classification/blob/master/motif%20comparison.jpg "Motif comparison")
 Denote ![formula](https://github.com/ZafirStojanovski/temporal-subgraph-classification/blob/master/formula.png "formula") as a set of *N* subgraphs, where *V* is a set of nodes and *E* is a set of timestamped edges in *G*.
 Suppose that subgraphs can be categorized in *D* classes, where *D* < *N*.
 We associate *G* with a label of *L* ∈ {1, ..., *D*}.
-The idea of network classification is to assign novel subgraphs 𝐺𝑖 to one of the *𝐷* classes (subnetworks).
+The idea of network classification is to assign novel subgraphs 𝐺 to one of the *D* classes (subnetworks).

 I work with two datasets:
-1. **E-mail network** (Directed temporal graph, nodes are people and edges are emails sent from employee A to employee B at timestamp t)
+1. **E-mail network** (Directed temporal graph, nodes are people and edges are e-mails sent from employee A to employee B at timestamp t)
 2. **Stack Exchange network** (Directed temporal graph, nodes are users and edges are replies/comments from user A to user B at timestamp t)

 Both of them are constructed from 4 subnetworks (classes) each.